-1 Module name 57485 Project course: Building sustainable industry in Europe 5 ECTS 2 Courses / lectures Projektseminar: Project course: Building sustainable industry in Europe 5 ECTS 3 Lecturers Ioannis Milioritsas Aksornchan Chaianong Silvia Weko
+1 Module name 57485 Project course: Building sustainable industry in Europe 5 ECTS 2 Courses / lectures No teaching units are offered for the module in the current semester.
+For further information on teaching units please contact the module managers.
+3 Lecturers -